repinek/srepene_patcher/README.md

 **Q**: How exactly does it modify the strings? <br>
 **A**: The content_v2 editing is used to change strings, and does not trigger EAC.

 ## Features
 - Decode v2 content and view strings directly from the GUI
 - Search strings by id and text
 - Modify string texts and save the changes to the encoded content v2 file
 - Save changes to a .ptch file
 - Apply changes from a .ptch file
+- Open a second .gdata file, may be useful

 ## To use:
 1. Open the content_v2.gdata (It is located at the path C:\Users\YOURNAME\Appdata\LocalLow\Mediatonic\FallGuys_client\)